tallaxes/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

 1. Once the cluster functionality is successfully verified:

-   1. Update all service account tokens to include new CA certificate only.
+   1. Restart the control plane components by removing the old CA from the kubeconfig files and the files against `--client-ca-file`, `--root-ca-file` flags respectively.

+      Tokens controller in controller manager will update existing service account Secrets with just the new CA.

       * All pods using an in-cluster kubeconfig will eventually need to be restarted to pick up the new SA secret for the old CA to be completely untrusted.

-   1. Restart the control plane components by removing the old CA from the kubeconfig files and the files against `--client-ca-file`, `--root-ca-file` flags resp.

    1. Restart kubelet by removing the old CA from file against the `clientCAFile` flag and kubelet kubeconfig file.